Add a "cultural flavor" to the pyrotechnics! Add a "cultural flavor" to the pyrotechnics! Normal University Night Market Empowers "Night Economy" with Creative Design - Breaking Latest News

 “I also blow sugar man”

 The theme of this activity is to rejuvenate the inheritance of the “national trend” and to make the intangible cultural heritage glow with new brilliance.
 Through lighting, scenery, beautiful display installations, and offline exhibitions, the traditional culture is reinterpreted.
-The original format of the Shida Night Market On this basis, rationally plan the entrance of the night market to the first 100-meter block of the food area, introduce a variety of special exhibition and sales categories covering intangible cultural heritage art, handicrafts, and national tide culture, and create a “Chinese style”, “ice city flavor”, multi-dimensional A brand-new nightlife form that integrates, immersing, viewing, shopping, traveling, and interactive experience into one, making it another gathering point for tourists at the Normal University Night Market.
+The original format of the Shida Night Market On this basis, rationally plan the entrance of the night market to the first 100-meter block of the food area, introduce a variety of special exhibition and sales categories covering intangible cultural heritage art, handicrafts, and national tide culture, and create a “Chinese style”, “ice city flavor”, multi-dimensional A brand-new nightlife form that integrates, immersing, viewing, shopping, traveling, and interactive experience into one, making it another gathering point for the crowds of the Shida Night Market.

 Kneader

 30 representative intangible cultural heritage works from countries, provinces, and municipalities are stationed in the night market, adding local cultural characteristics, “intangible cultural heritage + food”, adding a “cultural flavor” to the fireworks in the world.
-The entire event was broadcast live on the Internet, and new media resources were used to empower publicity and promotion.
+The whole event was broadcast live on the Internet, and new media resources were used to empower publicity and promotion.
 Grasp the consumption characteristics of “post-90s” and “post-00s” as the main groups, and conduct online publicity, communication and interaction through public accounts, short videos, social applications and other media platforms to accumulate fans and attention.
 Through elements such as “night market crowd flow”, “intangible cultural heritage” and “new media”, the “tradition” and “modernity” are combined to add commercial formats and cultural attributes to the “night market” and give consumers a rich consumption scene experience.
-Innovate and create a variety of night consumption scenes, promote the upgrading of the “North University Night Market” brand, upgrade the food IP of the night market to a cultural tourism IP, and build “North University Night Market” into night food, night shopping, night tours, night exhibitions, etc. A nighttime consumption gathering demonstration area with multiple business types and strong radiation driving ability, using creative design to empower Nangang’s “night economy” to upgrade.
+Innovate and create a variety of night consumption scenes, promote the upgrading of the “North University Night Market” brand, upgrade the food IP of the night market to a cultural tourism IP, and build “North University Night Market” into night food, night shopping, night tours, night exhibitions, etc. A nighttime consumption gathering demonstration zone with multiple business types and strong radiation driving ability, empowering Nangang’s “night economy” to upgrade with creative design.

 Exchange guqin score